eiffel-community/eiffel-intelligence-frontend/wiki/curl-examples.md

-For these endpoints to be reachable the Eiffel Intelligence back-end [needs to be configured](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/application.properties) with `testaggregated.enabled: true`.
+For these endpoints to be reachable the Eiffel Intelligence back-end [needs to be configured](https://github.com/eiffel-community/eiffel-intelligence/blob/master/src/main/resources/application.properties) with `test.aggregation.enabled: true`.
 The below command would result in a json response of `{"status":true}` if this functionality is enabled.

     curl -X GET -H "Content-type: application/json" localhost:8080/rule-test